Flemish Region

 The Flemish Region (Vlaams Gewest, /nl/), (Note: In isolation, gewest is pronounced /nl/.)
 (Note: Région flamande /fr/; Flämische Region /de/.) usually simply referred to as Flanders (Vlaanderen /nl/), is one of the three regions of Belgium—alongside the Walloon Region and the Brussels-Capital Region.
-Covering the northern portion of the country, the Flemish Region is primarily Dutch-speaking.
+Covering the northern portion of the country, the Flemish Region is Dutch-speaking.
 With an area of 13626 km², it accounts for only 45% of Belgium's territory, but 58% of its population.
 It is one of the most densely populated regions of Europe with around 500 /km2.

-The Flemish Region is distinct from the Flemish Community: the latter encompasses both the inhabitants of the Flemish Region and the Dutch-speaking minority living in the Brussels-Capital Region.
+The Flemish Region is distinct from the Flemish Community: the latter encompasses both the inhabitants of the Flemish Region and the Dutch-speaking inhabitants of the Brussels-Capital Region.
 It borders the Netherlands and France.

 Politics

 Immediately after its establishment in 1980, the region transferred all its constitutional competencies to the Flemish Community.
 Thus, the current Flemish authorities (Flemish Parliament and Flemish Government) represent all the Flemish people, including those living in the Brussels-Capital Region.
 Hence, the Flemish Region is governed by the Flemish Community institutions.
 However, members of the Flemish Community parliament elected in the Brussels-Capital Region have no right to vote on Flemish regional affairs.